open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 - This proposal doesn't put any requirement to the selection of executor/owner in the "ManifestWork", which allows hub admin to reference any valid Kubernetes user/role to be the executor/owner.

+## Terms

+- `Executor Subject`: The subject which is used by the work agent when actually applying resources in the spoke cluster.

+## Function Spec

+1. A hub admin can limit the scope of the dispatch'able resources for a `ManifestWork` by setting a non-empty executor subject, so the work agent in the spoke cluster can report failure when applying/modifying out-of-scope resources.
+2. A spoke admin can expand the permission scope of the executor subject (e.g. a service-account) by binding more ClusterRole/Role to it.
+3. (beta phase) A hub user should pass the authorization before writing the resources in the work object.
+The hub cluster holds a policy configuration of "which hub user has write access to which work resource" and a validating admission webhook will handle the execution of that policy.

 ## Proposal